 The Hopf algebra $\Uc$ acts on itself by the left adjoint action

 We write

 to denote the locally finite part of $\Uc$ with respect to this action.
 By \cite[Theorem 4.10]{a-JoLet2} the left locally finite part is a direct sum of cyclic modules

-The direct sum decomposition \eqref{eq:Fl-PW} is reminiscent of the Peter-Weyl decomposition of the dual Hopf algebra $\cA$ defined in Section \ref{sec:Bcomplete}.
+Recall that $\cA\subset \check{U}^\ast$ denotes the Hopf algebra generated by the matrix coefficients of all representations in $\Oint$.
+The direct sum decomposition \eqref{eq:Fl-PW} is reminiscent of the Peter-Weyl decomposition of $\cA$.
 To make this precise, let $\ad_r(u)(x)=S(u_{(1)})x u_{(2)}$ denote the right adjoint action of $\Uc$ on itself.
 The Hopf algebra $\cA$ is a left $\Uc$-module with the dual action $\ad_r^\ast$ given by